migonchoi/migonchoi.github.io/_posts/2026-08-26-experimental-scientists-in-the-age-of-ai.md

 I have worked in both research laboratories and industry, and I started my research career as an experimental scientist.
 Since 2022, I have been actively incorporating AI and machine learning into experimental science.
 So rather than writing from the perspective of someone trained in computer science, I want to write from the perspective of someone who started in experimental research, learned AI, and then applied it to real scientific problems.
 <br>

-## The Limits of LLM Hype in the Lab
+## Beyond LLMs in the lab

-Recently, especially through early 2026, expectations around AI, especially large language models (LLMs), were extremely high.
-At times, the conversation made it sound as though LLMs would eventually be able to do almost everything, leaving experimental scientists with little more than the role of generating data.
-I do not agree.

-LLMs are undeniably useful.
-In particular, I believe they will continue to play an important role in reading information from unstructured text such as scientific papers, identifying relationships between different concepts, and extracting data from large bodies of literature to build datasets.
-But that does not mean I expect LLMs to solve every fundamental scientific problem.
-Instead, I think we will continue to need new models and systems specialized for individual scientific problems.
-And at least for now, I believe we may be entering a period in which the domain insights held by experimental scientists become more valuable than before.
+AI, especially large language models (LLMs), is becoming an increasingly important part of scientific research.
+LLMs are particularly useful for working with unstructured information, connecting concepts across the literature, and extracting structured data from large bodies of scientific text.

+At the same time, experimental science involves challenges that go beyond information processing.
+Physical constraints, measurement uncertainty, experimental conditions, and domain-specific judgment all shape scientific decisions.

+For this reason, I expect scientific AI to include both increasingly capable general-purpose models and systems specialized for particular scientific problems.
+And as AI becomes more integrated into research, the domain knowledge of experimental scientists may become more valuable than ever.
 <br>

 ## So How Can Experimental Scientists Make Better Use of Those Insights?